Bibliography: Set Theory with a Universal Set

 Items are listed alphabetically by author; items with multiple authors are entered separately under each author.
 Two-author papers for a given author come below single-author papers, and three-author papers come below two-author papers.

-Comments, corrections, and information about new publications should be sent to Randall Holmes.
+Comments, corrections, and information about new publications should be sent to Randall Holmes or Thomas Forster.
+Electronic copy of relevant publications will be gratefully received.
 Announcements about both print and eprint publications are welcome.

-Last revision: Southern hemisphere winter 2020 by Thomas Forster.
+Last revision: Southern hemisphere summer 2023-4 by Thomas Forster.

 Comprehensive Bibliography